billbuchanan/github.io/README.md

 * Year 2016.
 Included in "The Digital List: 50 people from various areas of Scotland's technology industries who are changing the world" [here](https://futurescot.com/the-digital-list/).
 * Year 2015.
 Named in the "50 most influential UK higher education professionals on social media" [here](https://www.timeshighereducation.com/features/50-most-influential-uk-higher-education-professionals-social-media).
 * Year 2015.
 Led a cipher cracking team to win the Universally Challenged competition [here](https://www.deadlinenews.co.uk/2015/03/12/69343/).
+* Winner of Cyber Evangelist of the Year at the Scottish Cybersecurity Awards in 2016 and 2025.

 ## Invited talks